The role of orbital nesting in the superconductivity of Iron-based Superconductors: The Orbital Selective Spin Fluctuations Model

 \section{The Orbital Selective Spin Fluctuations Model}

 We start briefly revising the distinctive features of the low-energy OSSF model originally derived in \cite{OSSFModel2}.
-We consider a general four-pocket model with two h-pockets at $\G$, $\G_\pm$ and two e-pockets at $X$ and $Y$, Figure~\ref{fs}.
+We consider a general four-pocket model with two hole-pockets at $\G$, $\G_\pm$ and two electron-pockets at $X$ and $Y$, Fig.~\ref{fs}.
 Mostly three orbitals contribute to the Fermi Surface, $yz$ and $xz$ for the $\Gamma_\pm$ pockets and $xy$, $yz/xz$ for the $X/Y$ pockets.
 The particular orbital arrangement follows from the space group of the iron-plane \cite{Vafekmodelo}.
-A crucial consequence of this orbital composition is that the $\Gamma_\pm$ hole pockets present opposite orbital nesting with the electron pockets, i.e. there is orbital mismatch between the $\Gamma_+$ and $X/Y$ and orbital match between $\Gamma_-$ and $X/Y$.
+A crucial consequence of this orbital composition is that the hole pockets $\Gamma_\pm$ present opposite orbital nesting with the electron pockets, i.e. there is orbital mismatch between the $\Gamma_+$ and $X/Y$ and orbital match between $\Gamma_-$ and $X/Y$.